-Key performance metrics for the Investcorp Group include its financial performance relative to its budget for the relevant financial year, risk-adjusted profitability measures like return on equity, surplus economic value-added etc. and financial strength measures like capital adequacy and liquidity.
+Key performance metrics for the Group include its financial performance relative to its budget for the relevant financial year, risk-adjusted profitability measures such as return on equity, surplus economic value-added etc. and financial strength measures such as capital adequacy and liquidity.